How to Reduce Your Carbon Footprint as an Expat Family

 Try to choose an energy provider that gets its power from renewable sources.
 This may not always be possible, depending on where you are based but research providers and choose one that has the least environmental impact.

 Over the last few years the global reliance on single use plastics and the damage that they do has been highlighted.
-Governments all over the world and economic unions like the EU are moving towards banning them.
-In the meantime, expat families can help by using products that can be reused or recycled instead of going to landfill.
+In 2021, the EU moved to ban many single-use plastic products like plastic cutlery and straws.
+For those living elsewhere, expat families can help by using products that can be reused or recycled instead of going to landfill.
 Some examples include:

 In some cafés and restaurants, you will receive a discount for bringing your own container.

 Food waste is both morally wrong and damaging to the environment.
-It is estimated we waste approximately one third of the food we produce either during production or after we buy it.
+According to the UN Food and Agriculture Organization (FAQ), around one-third of all food produced is either lost or wasted each year.
 Food that is wasted also creates methane which is more damaging to the environment than Co2.
-Reduce the amount of food your family wastes by:
+What’s more, in 2017, global food waste resulted in 9.3bn tonnes of CO2-equivalent (GtCO2e) emissions – roughly the same as the total combined emissions of the US and the EU that same year.
+Reduce the amount of food your family wastes by using these measures:

 The first step to reducing food waste is only buying the food you need or are sure you will use.
 A good way to do this is plan your meals and snacks for a week and only buy the fresh ingredients needed.
 If you find you end up throwing out fresh ingredients because your family are too tired to cook during the week, try batch cooking at the weekend or on a day off.